 Upon his retirement from the Navy, Chuck held the rank of Commander and received the Distinguished Service Cross for his actions overseas.
 He rejoined Richardson Graves in 1945 to complete his accounting training and subsequently worked at the Mannix Company, Tanner & Company, and finally McLeod Young Weir, where he remained until 1974, serving as the manager of the Calgary office and Alberta Director.

 Chuck married Mary “Nibs” Graveley in 1940, and together they raised four children: Stephanie, Pamela, Peter and Martha.
 They were married for 62 years until Mary’s passing in 2002.
 Chuck retired from the Firm in 1995 at the age of 78.
 He passed away on October 29, 2006.
-Both Chuck and Mary are survived by their four children and their spouses, ten grandchildren, and five great-grandchildren.
+Both Chuck and Mary are still survived by two of their children and their spouses, ten grandchildren, and five great-grandchildren.

 It’s his unrivaled integrity that continues to guide us today.